1. Is the retirement plan just for you or for you and your employees?

 If you want to be able to vary the employer contribution you are making toward your employees’ retirement accounts, a good choice for you is a SEP IRA.

-1. SEP IRA: The SEP is an easy-to-implement, inexpensive retirement plan, where you can contribute up to 25% of employees’ salary per year.
+1. SEP IRA: The SEP is an easy-to-implement, inexpensive retirement plan, where you can contribute up to 25% of employees’ salary per year, up to $70,000.
 The SEP allows you to contribute any level up to 25% in a year or none at all.
-For example, Marta could provide employees with a contribution of 3% of their salary in 2020, none in 2021, 8% in 2022, and then 3% again in 2023.
+For example, Marta could provide employees with a contribution of 3% of their salary in 2022, none in 2023, 8% in 2024, and then 3% again in 2025.

 Employees are vested in a SEP IRA from day one, so if they leave, they get all the contributions you made.
 Also, there’s no way for employees to do their own contributions – everything is provided by the employer only.